mhibx/wazuh-security-monitoring-lab/investigations/incident-01-smb-authentication.md

 # MITRE ATT&CK

-The activity simulated in this lab represents a failed authentication attempt and can be relevant to credential access scenarios such as password guessing or brute-force activity.
+This investigation demonstrates a single failed SMB authentication attempt.

+A single failed authentication event alone is not sufficient to claim a brute-force attack.

-Potential ATT&CK mapping:
+Potential ATT&CK mapping for repeated authentication activity includes:

-- **T1110 — Brute Force** *(future enhancement)*
+- **T1110 — Brute Force**
 - **TA0006 — Credential Access**

-> Note:
->
-> Wazuh's default rule maps Event ID 4625 differently.
-The ATT&CK mapping above is used as an educational representation of the simulated attack scenario.
-Custom MITRE mapping will be implemented in future detection engineering exercises.
+However, T1110 will be mapped to a subsequent investigation only when repeated authentication attempts are successfully simulated and detected.

+This distinction prevents the investigation from overstating what the available evidence demonstrates.

 ---